Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 fs.linkSync('a.txt', 'b.txt');

-The inode tracks how many names point to it in the nlink field.
+The inode tracks the number of names pointing to it in nlink.
 A fresh file has nlink of 1.
-Create a hard link, nlink becomes 2. fs.unlink() removes one directory entry and decrements nlink.
-The file's data is only freed when nlink hits 0 and no open file descriptors reference the inode.
+Create a hard link, and nlink becomes 2. fs.unlink() removes one directory entry and decrements nlink.
+The file's data is only freed when nlink reaches 0 and no open file descriptors still reference the inode.

-That last part is subtle.
-You can unlink a file (remove all its names), but if a process still has it open via a file descriptor, the inode survives.
-The data stays on disk.
-The file has no name, no path, but the fd still works.
-When the last fd closes, the kernel finally reclaims the inode and data blocks.
-Unix programs exploit this for temporary storage: create a file, open it, immediately unlink it.
-The file exists only through the fd.
-When the process exits, the file vanishes automatically.
-No leftover temp files.
+The open-descriptor part is easy to miss.
+You can remove every name for a file, but if a process still has it open, the inode survives and the data stays on disk.
+The file has no name and no path, but the descriptor still works.
+When the last descriptor closes, the kernel finally reclaims the inode and data blocks.
+Unix programs use this for temporary storage: create a file, open it, immediately unlink it, and let the file exist only through the descriptor.
+When the process exits, the file disappears automatically.

-This is why fs.unlink() is called "unlink" and not "delete."
-You're removing a link.
-The file might persist under other names or through open fds.
+That is why fs.unlink() is called unlink rather than delete.
+It removes a directory entry.
+The file may persist under other names or through open descriptors.

-Backup tools use hard links heavily.
-If a file hasn't changed between today's backup and yesterday's, the tool creates a hard link in today's snapshot pointing to yesterday's copy.
-One set of data blocks serves both snapshots.
-A 10-backup rotation where most files don't change might use barely more disk space than a single backup.
+Those constraints still leave a useful pattern for backup tools.
+If a file has not changed between two snapshots, the tool can create a hard link in today's snapshot pointing to yesterday's copy.
+One set of data blocks serves both snapshots, so a rotation of mostly unchanged backups can use far less disk space than full copies.

 Symbolic Links

-A symlink is a separate file whose content is a path string.
+A symbolic link takes the other approach.
+Instead of another name for the same inode, a symlink is a separate file whose content is a path string.
 When you access it, the filesystem reads that stored path and redirects the operation to the target.
 The symlink has its own inode, separate from the target's inode.

 fs.symlinkSync('target.txt', 'link.txt');

-console.log(fs.readlinkSync('link.txt')); // 'target.txt'fs.readlink() returns the raw path stored inside the symlink without following it. fs.readFile('link.txt') follows the symlink and reads the target. fs.lstat('link.txt') inspects the symlink's own metadata; fs.stat('link.txt') follows through to the target's metadata.
+console.log(fs.readlinkSync('link.txt')); // 'target.txt'fs.readlink() returns the raw path stored inside the symlink without following it. fs.readFile('link.txt') follows the symlink and reads the target. fs.lstat('link.txt') inspects the symlink's own metadata, while fs.stat('link.txt') follows through to the target's metadata.

-Symlinks can cross filesystems - they store a path, not an inode number.
-They can point to directories.
-They can point to nonexistent paths, creating a dangling symlink that exists as a file but leads nowhere (following it throws ENOENT).
-They can point to other symlinks, forming chains that the kernel resolves recursively up to a limit (usually 40 on Linux).
+Because a symlink stores a path rather than an inode number, it can cross filesystems and point to directories.
+It can also point to a nonexistent path, creating a dangling symlink that exists as a file but leads nowhere; following it throws ENOENT.
+Symlinks can point to other symlinks too, forming chains that the kernel resolves recursively up to a limit, usually 40 on Linux.
 Circular chains produce ELOOP.

 fs.symlinkSync('b.txt', 'a.txt');